sytzez/compost/README.md

     defs
         Rectangle\X: x
         Rectangle\Y: y
-        # Overrides the rectangle Width and Height
+        # We 'override' the Width and Height from Rectangle.
         Rectangle\Width: size
         Rectangle\Height: size
-        # Rectangle\Area is automatically implemented
+        # Rectangle\Area is automatically defined by the Rectangle module.

 lets
     Main: Int